 - 1. It is not the intent of this indicator to assess a surface water as impaired for an occasional case of litter or debris.
-Rather this indicator is intended to address more significant, chronic cases of pollution. - 2.
-This indicator can be used for iron hydroxide deposits due to iron in groundwater from landfills that produce objectionable scums of iron hydroxide floc and taint the water orange. - 3.
+Rather this indicator is intended to address more significant, chronic cases of pollution. - This indicator can be used for iron hydroxide deposits due to iron in groundwater from landfills and other sources of fill that produce objectionable scums of iron hydroxide floc and taint the water orange. - 3.
 See Section 3.1.24 for determining waters that should be placed in Category 5.